6 Ways to Save This Holiday Season

 Just think of all the ways you can put the money you get back to good use.
 You could save up and splurge on something special, like a date night.
 Or you could move your money straight to your online savings account to beef up your emergency fund.
 If you’re paying off student loans, or another type of debt, you could even use your cash back to help repay your loans more quickly and save money on interest.
 An advantage of a rewards checking account is that you can achieve other financial priorities through smart spending.

 Even those who frequently charge to a rewards credit card may also see the benefits of a rewards checking account.
-Your debit card could be a good way to pay for everyday purchases (think lunch, Lyft, latest tech accessories), and you can use it when a merchant has a minimum transaction amount required for credit cards.
+Your debit card could be a good way to pay for everyday purchases (think lunch, transportation, latest tech accessories), and you can use it when a merchant has a minimum transaction amount required for credit cards.
 In either case, an advantage of a rewards checking account is that your debit card is earning you cash back as you keep up with your regular expenses.

 “Rewards checking accounts can be a fantastic option for people who want to stay clear of credit cards.
 You get the points without running up debt.”